 - Panvaree Resort – this lake house resort offers a number of accommodation options, which include individual floating cabins.
 All rooms are air-conditioned, breakfast is included, and the reviews are good

 - 500 Rai Floating Resort – if you’re looking for the best, this is the lake house to go for.
 The air-conditioned floating bungalows are large and spacious and some come with hot tubs!
 It is the most expensive option, but reviews suggest it is worth it.
-Note that it is included on this tour.

 Getting to Phuket from Khao Sok